Counter-terrorism / Police

 Liberty warns that the Prevent programme has eroded trust between marginalised communities and public bodies and exacerbated the feelings of suspicion, isolation and stigmatisation that these communities have historically faced at the hands of the state.
 There are also serious concerns about the impact of the Prevent programme on our rights under the Equality Act 2010, data protection laws, and our rights protected under the Human Rights Act 1998, including:

-- In the year ending 31 March 2023, there were 6,817 referrals to Prevent – out of these cases, over 90% of Prevent referrals did not meet the criteria for intervention.
+• In the year ending 31 March 2024, there were 6,922 referrals to Prevent – out of these cases, almost 90% of Prevent referrals did not meet the criteria for intervention under the Channel programme.

 Getting support